-Individuals who believe they have been subjected to, or are aware that another individual has been subjected to, Sexual Harassment in connection with a College education program or activity, and who wish to report a potential violation of this Policy should notify the Title IX Coordinator, Deputy Coordinators, and HR Designees.
+Individuals who believe they have been subjected to, or are aware that another individual hasbeen subjected to, Sex-Based Harassment in connection with a College education program or activity, and who wish to report a potential violation of this Policy should notify the Title IX Coordinator, Deputy Coordinators, and HR Designees.

-Reports can be made through email, phone, in person, mail, or through the online form located at: https://blackburn.edu/titleixreports/.
+Reports can be made through email, phone, in person, mail, or through the online form locatedat: https://blackburn.edu/titleixreports/.

-In the event that a report involves allegations regarding the Title IX Coordinator or the Human Resources Designee, then reports should be made directly to the President of the College.
+In the event that a report involves allegations regarding the Title IX Coordinator or the HumanResources Designee, then reports should be made directly to the President of the College.

-Upon receipt of any report of Sexual Harassment, the Title IX Coordinator will promptly contact the Complainant to discuss the availability of supportive measures and explain the process for filing a formal complaint.
+Upon receipt of any report of Sex-Based Harassment from a student, the Title IX Coordinator will promptly contact the Complainant to discuss the availability of supportive measures and explain the process for filing a complaint.
 The Title IX Coordinator will contact the Complainant within 12 hours of receiving an electronic report, and will provide the following information to the Complainant in writing: